ColinLee2004/Fantasy_Football_Discord_Bot/README.md

 This project uses a Discord Bot in node.js to update a GoogleSheets spreadsheet to track and store fantasy football data.
-The bot uses OpenAI API and to convert a user-inputted screenshot of ESPN's Fantasy Football app into a JSON object contaning the desired data.
+The bot uses OpenAI API and to convert a user-inputted screenshot of ESPN's Fantasy Football app into a JSON object containing the desired data.

 Skills Used:
  - JavaScript